List of Louisiana state high school football champions: State Fair of Louisiana (1914–1915)

 The Shreveport-based State Fair of Louisiana, which was known to host football games in conjunction with the fair—the Louisiana State Fair Classic for college teams, for example—also sponsored a series of games involving high school teams in the 1910s.
 Although earliest teams do not appear to have been billed as facing off for the state crown, the fair began to promote later games as being for a formal state championship.
 However, even these games did not necessarily resolve the issue of a true state champion—and indeed may have even actually helped generate further controversy—since the annual fair always scheduled its championship game participants well before the end of the high school football season (meaning that the games may have only reflected the best teams from the first half of the season).
 Also, the local team from Shreveport High (later called C. E. Byrd) was usually invited to play as the representative of North Louisiana in the state fair's game, which was a particular concern in 1916 when SHS had a down year.
 Also, the newly-created LHSAA was largely rendering it obsolete any way.

-Below is a listing of all state fair football champions.